JPL1025/zfs/tests/README.md

 Running it this way will run the entire suite (which will take a long time).

-To run a subset of the test suite, we can add one of the tests found in testfiles.txt as a parameter to test only from that test, as shown below:
+To run a subset of the test suite, we can add one of the tests found in testsArray in suite.sh as a parameter to test only from that test, as shown below:

-    $ ./suite.sh (from within the zfs/tests directory)
+    $ ./suite.sh zfs-tests/tests/functional/cli_root/zfs_create/zfs_create_001_pos.ksh (from within the zfs/tests directory)

-We can also use one of the zfs configurations found in states.txt to test all tests with just one state:
+We can also use one of the zfs configurations found in states.txt to test all tests with just one state: (NOTE: the quotations are required!)

-    $ ./suite.sh (from within the zfs/tests directory)
+    $ ./suite.sh "zfs create" (from within the zfs/tests directory)

 Finally, we can specify both a test and a state (order does not matter) to run the test with that state (just one test run).

-    $ ./suite.sh (from within the zfs/tests directory)
+    $ ./suite.sh zfs-tests/tests/functional/cli_root/zfs_create/zfs_create_001_pos.ksh "zfs create" (from within the zfs/tests directory)

 ### 3) Test results